Agoric/agoric-sdk/packages/notifier/README.md

 consume(localSubscription);
 ```

-For NotifierKits there is a similar pair of a `getSharableNotifierInternals`
+The above used a SubscriptionKit.
+NotifierKits have a similar pair of a `getSharableNotifierInternals` method
-method and a `makeNotifier`.
-However, the technique requires Alice to know what
+and a `makeNotifier`.
+However, this technique requires that Alice know what kind of possibly-remote
-kind of possibly-remote AsyncIterable she has, and to have the required making
-function code locally available.
-Alternatively, Alice can generically mirror
+AsyncIterable she has, and to have the required making function code locally available.

-any possibly remote AsyncIterable by making a new local pair and plugging them
+Alternatively, Alice can generically mirror any possibly remote AsyncIterable by making a new
-together with `observeIteration`.
+local pair and plugging them together with `observeIteration`.
 ```js
 const {
   publication: adapterPublication,